Anti-Greek sentiment: Australia

 Greeks in Australia have been subject to discrimination.
 During World War I, due to King Constantine I's pro-German sympathies, Greek immigrants were viewed with hostility and suspicion.
-Anti-Greek riots occurred in Perth in 1915 and in Kalgoorlie in 1916.
+Anti-Greek riots occurred in Sydney in 1915, Perth in 1915, and in Kalgoorlie in 1916.

-The word "wog" is an ethnic slur used in Australia to refer to Southern European and Middle Eastern people of the Mediterranean region, including Greeks.
+The word "wog" is an ethnic slur that is often used in Australia to refer to Southern European and Middle Eastern people of the Mediterranean region, including Greeks.
 It is also sometimes used against South Asians.
-The term has also been adopted and used by Greek Australians to refer to themselves, including through the sitcom Acropolis Now (1989–92), the television spin-off of the 1987 play Wogs Out of Work and the 2000 film The Wog Boy.
+Additionally, this term has also been adopted and used by Greek Australians to refer to themselves, as well as the sitcom Acropolis Now (1989–1992), the television spin-off of the 1987 play Wogs Out of Work, and the 2000 film The Wog Boy.

 Bulgaria

-In 1906, during the Macedonian Struggle, anti-Greek rallies and violent attacks took place in a number of Bulgarian cities.
+In 1906, during the Macedonian Struggle, anti-Greek rallies and violent attacks occurred in multiple Bulgarian cities.
 In Plovdiv, Greek Orthodox churches and schools, Greek-owned properties were looted and plundered.
-In Pomorie (Anchialos) the Greek population was expelled after the city was set up on fire and up to 110 Greeks were killed.
-Pogroms also took place in Varna, Burgas and other locations.
-Following the pogroms, around 20,000 Greeks fled Bulgaria.
+In Pomorie (Anchialos), the Greek population was expelled after the city was set on fire, and up to 110 Greeks were murdered.
+Pogroms also took place in Varna, Burgas, and several other locations.
+Following that series of pogroms, around 20,000 Greeks fled or were forcibly expelled from Bulgaria.

 Canada

-On August 2–5, 1918, a three-day anti-Greek riot occurred in Toronto.
-"Mobs of up to 5,000 people, led by war veterans returned from Europe, marched through the city's main streets waging pitched battles with law enforcement officers and destroying every Greek business they came across."
-The consequence was damages of $100,000 to Greek businesses and private property.
+Between 2 and 5 August 1918, a three-day anti-Greek riot occurred in Toronto.
+"Mobs of up to 5,000 people, led by war veterans returned from Europe, marched through the city's main streets, waging pitched battles with law enforcement officers and destroying every Greek business they came across."
+It is estimated that, as a consequence of the riot, approximately $100,000 of damage was caused to Greek businesses and private property.

 Italy

-When the Italian Fascists gained power in 1922, they persecuted the Greek-speakers in Italy.
+After Benito Mussolini's Blackshirts militia took power in Italy with the March on Rome in October 1922, fascists ruled the country for more than 20 years until Italy's surrender in World War II, in September 1943.
+Besides launching a nationwide campaign of persecution and oppression of Slavic, Jewish, and Roma people, they also persecuted Italy's Greek speakers.